google/timesketch/docs/developers/analyzer-development.md

 ## Overview

 This guide provides all steps to get you started with building a new Timesketch analyzer.

 ## Background

 Timesketch analyzers are programs that run when new data is indexed, e.g. when you upload a new plaso storage file or when adding an existing index to a sketch.
+They can also be triggered manaully for a specific timeline from the Analyzer tab in the UI after the index is finished.
 You have access to a simple API that makes searching, commenting, tagging etc easy.
 Everything you can do in the UI you can do programmatically.

 ## Analyzers